-In this blog, we are going to discuss why it is crucial to be able to explain to the VA how your disability impacts your life.
+In this blog, we are going to discuss why it is crucial to be able to explain to the VA how your disability impacts your life in order to win your VA Claim.
 It is not enough to have a disability; the VA needs to know specifically how it affects your life.
 Proving the life impact of your disability is incredibility important to get the compensation you deserve.

 Let’s start this discussion off honestly; the VA does not care that you have a disability.
 There, I said it.
 Now that that is out in the open, we can move forward.
 Many veterans believe that because they have a disability that they will be automatically compensated for it.
 Life impact, that is what the VA looks for when they decide on your compensation.

 What is life impact?